MicroEJ/Example-Standalone-Java-C-Interface/README.md

 ## Available examples

 For tasks/threads synchronisation via function calls and callbacks, MicroEJ provides the SNI API.
-For data exchange issues between tasks/threads, MicroEJ provides a few options :
+For data exchange issues between tasks/threads, MicroEJ provides a few options:
-* Shielded Plug API (suitable for read/write accesses to structured data, with built-in wait/release synchronisation APIs)
+* Shielded Plug API (suitable for sharing structured data, with built-in wait/release synchronisation APIs)
 * Immortals API and SNI API (suitable for sharing access to raw data, but you need to provide your own synchronisation mechanism)

 The following examples, most of them based on the consumer/producer problem, illustrate how to use those APIs :